Help Reduce the Risk of Bloodstream Infections

 Clinically Proven to Reduce the Rate of CLABSI in Hemodialysis Patients

-The ClearGuard HD cap antimicrobial barrier cap is the first and only devices for sale designed to kill infection-causing bacteria inside the hub of a hemodialysis catheter.
-The caps are simple to use, yet highly effective and clinically prove to reduce central line-associated bloodstream infections (CLABSIs) in hemodialysis patients.23
+ClearGuard HD antimicrobial barrier caps are the first and only device for sale designed to kill infection-causing bacteria inside a hemodialysis catheter hub.
+The caps are simple to use, yet highly effective and clinically proven to reduce the incidence of central line-associated bloodstream infections (CLABSIs) in hemodialysis patients.22,23

 *Designed to kill microorganisms, not intended to be used for treatment of existing infections.